mesosphere/dcos-docs-site/pages/services/marathon-lb/mlb-reference/index.md

 * `VAULT_TOKEN`
 * `VAULT_HOST`
 * `VAULT_PORT`
-* `VAULT_PATH
+* `VAULT_PATH`

-`
-If you set these environment variables, be sure `VAULT_PATH` is set to the root path where your user and password are located.
+If you set these environment variables, you should set the `VAULT_PATH` to the root path where your user account and password are located.

 ## Skipping configuration validation
 Running the `marathon-lb.py` script refreshes the `haproxy.cfg` configuration file.
 If there are any changes to the configuration file, the script automatically reloads the `HAProxy` program with the changes.
 You can skip the configuration file validation process if you don't have `HAProxy` installed or if you are running `HAProxy` on Docker containers.